FAQ – Frequently asked questions

 Can I still use my old version of Quantarctica?

 Yes.
-However, we provide the older version "as is".
-There will be no further bug fixes etc.
+However, the older versions are "as is".
+There will be no further bug fixes, support, etc. Users are strongly encouraged to use the latest version.Jump to index

 Do I need an Internet connection to use Quantarctica?